NUJ demands arrest, prosecution of killers of Bayelsa journalist - Nigeria Today

 The communiqué further commended the anti-corruption war of the present administration and also called on the National Assembly to ensure quick passage of the Petroleum Industry Bill, to stabilise the sector.

-The post NUJ demands arrest, prosecution of killers of Bayelsa journalist appeared first on Vanguard News.
+The post NUJ demands arrest, prosecution of killers of Bayelsa journalist appeared first on BusinessDay : News you can trust.

 Follow us on twitter @NigeriaTodayNG